Home Compare 8TRA.DE vs EXO.AS

 Traton vs Exor N.V.: Which Stock Looks Stronger in 2026?

-Exor holds the cleaner structural position, with the lead spread across growth and profitability.
+Exor holds the cleaner structural position, with the lead spread across profitability and valuation.
 Traton SE still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Traton SE, which does not confirm the structural lead.
+In the market, Traton SE carries the stronger setup — intact trend against Exor's broken trend.
 That leaves a split case: the structural lead stays with Exor, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (8TRA.DE: HDAX, EXO.AS: STOXX 600).